 The EPA estimates that 548 million tons of construction and demolition (C/D) debris (concrete, asphalt, steel, wood products, drywall, brick and clay tile, etc) was generated in the U.S. in 2015 alone — more than twice the amount of generated municipal solid waste.
 The reduction, reuse, and recycling of C/D can be accomplished through deconstruction and reclamation.
 Keeping the materials in the loop is an important part of reducing waste in Deschutes County.

-During this year’s Green Tour you can catch a panel discussion all about rethinking construction waste.
-We will hear from homeowners who are salvaging materials, getting creative (like stenciling their old tile floors to give them a whole new modern look!), and utilitizing great finds from the Restore.
-We’ll be joined by the Habitat for Humanity Restore too so we can learn what types of materials can be salvaged and donated to be reused in the community.
-On the new construction side, we’ll hear from two builders who are reducing the their waste footprints with panelized designs.
+During this year’s Green Tour we had a panel discussion all about rethinking construction waste.
+We heard from homeowners who salvaged materials, got creative (like stenciling their old tile floors to give them a whole new modern look!), and used great finds from the Restore.
+We were joined by the Habitat for Humanity Restore too so to learn what types of materials can be salvaged and donated to be reused in the community.
+On the new construction side, we heard from two builders who are reducing the their waste footprints with panelized designs.
+Watch the panel here.